cognitedata/cognite-sdk-js/samples/react/msal-browser-react/README.md

 }
 ```

-10. Now you are able to use the `MsalProvider` around all your code with `AuthenticatedTemplate`, `UnauthenticatedTemplate` and the new `PublicClientApplication` that you already have instanciated all of this inside your default function.
+10. Now you are able to use the `MsalProvider` around all your code with `AuthenticatedTemplate`, `UnauthenticatedTemplate` and the new `PublicClientApplication` that you already have instantiated all of this inside your default function.

 ```ts
 function App() {